KevinMarquette/PSGraph/readme.md

 This will produce a graph with 3 nodes with the names `Start`, `Middle` and `End`.
 There will be an edge line connecting them in order.
 Go checkout the [GraphViz Gallery](http://graphviz.org/Gallery.php) to see some examples of what you can do with it.

-## How PSGraphViz can help
+## How PSGraph can help
-we can create those Dot files with PSGraphViz in Powershell.
+we can create those Dot files with PSGraph in Powershell.
 Here is that same graph as above.

     digraph g {
         edge Start Middle